daviaws/infleet-mars/infleet_mars_elixir/README.md

   and run `mix setup && mix phx.server`

   you can hook into with `iex -S mix`

+  warning: if you have conflicts may you need to `sudo rm -rf _build deps` because of docker builds

 ## Test results
 Run `mix run -e "InfleetMarsElixir.Task.exec_sample()"`